MiguelSombrero/fifteen-puzzle-solver/documentation/design.md

 ## Space-complexity

 Algorithm keeps track for game states to visit and this can hold maximum of V states, since every state is visited only once.
 Algorithm also keeps track of visited game states, which can hold again maximum of V states.
-Other operations take O(1) time, so the overall space-complexity is O(V + V) = O(V).
+Other operations takes O(1), space so the overall space-complexity is O(V + V) = O(V).

 ## Data structures